juristr/juristr.github.com/_posts/2013-02-01-test-your-app-under-slow-network-speeds.md

 </figure>

 ## Do you Test your Application under Different Network Speeds??
 How often?
 I can just remember to have done it once because it was an explicit non-functional requirement from our customer as there where people connecting through 56k modems(!!).
-When I regularly did it was when doing mobile development with Android.
-There it's a must as mobile connections are highly vulnerable in terms of network connection failures or speed differences.
-Depending on your user's [internet service provider](http://www.clearinternetservice.org/) or general connectivity, there might be quite different kind of network speeds.
+Typically when developing mobile application this is an absolute must because mobile connections are highly vulnerable in terms of network connection failures or speed differences.
+As such, depending on your user's [internet service provider](http://www.clearinternetservice.org/) and/or the availability or absense of broadband mobile networks, he might get quite different experiences when using your application.

-But what about web applications, especially when creating rich JavaScript web clients where you have a lot of caching possibilities.
+Modern web applications provide a lot of possibilities for bandwidth optimizations, especially also considering HTML5 additions like the different browser storage mechanisms.
+I'm not going into too much details here but rather I'd like to quickly show how you can test your application under potentially poor network conditions.

 ## How to Simulate Different Network Types